 Physical gold has been recovered from small gold workings that date from the 1890s until WW2, and more recently from nugget patches that are still being located and worked.
 Most exploration undertaken from the early 1970s to the present, however, has focussed on identifying nickel mineralisation.

-Recently, an aeromagnetic survey over a large area of the Eastern Goldfields of Western Australia, including over the Company's Acra Project, was undertaken, with flight lines at 100m line spacing.
+An aeromagnetic survey over a large area of the Eastern Goldfields of Western Australia, including over the Company's Acra Project, was undertaken, with flight lines at 100m line spacing.
 This is a great improvement on the previously available data.

 The Company engaged Dr David Isles (Southern Geoscience Consultants) to generate gold targets within an area of 2,200 km², including the Acra Gold Project, using the new aeromagnetic data.
 This highlighted 14 areas for further work.